postsharp/Metalama.Documentation/conceptual/Aspects/advising/overriding-members.md

 ## Overriding methods

-To override one or more methods, your aspects needs to implement the <xref:Caravela.Framework.Aspects.IAspect`1.BuildAspect*> method and invoke <xref:Caravela.Framework.Aspects.IAdviceFactory.OverrideMethod*?text=builder.AdviceFactory.OverrideMethod> method.
+To override one or more methods, your aspect needs to implement the <xref:Caravela.Framework.Aspects.IAspect`1.BuildAspect*> method and invoke <xref:Caravela.Framework.Aspects.IAdviceFactory.OverrideMethod*?text=builder.AdviceFactory.OverrideMethod> method.

 The _first argument_ of `OverrideMethod` is the <xref:Caravela.Framework.Code.IMethod> that you want to override.
 This method must be in the type being targeted by the current aspect instance.